gin66/FastAccelStepper/README.md

 The acceleration/deacceleration aka timer overflow interrupt reports to perform one calculation round in around 300us.
 Thus it can keep up with the chosen 10 ms planning ahead time.

 ### ESP32

+This stepper driver use mcpwm modules of the esp32: for the first three stepper motors mcpwm0 and mcpwm1 for the steppers four to six.
+In addition the pulse counter module is used starting from unit_0 to unit_5.
+This driver uses the pcnt_isr_service, so unallocated modules can be used by the application.

+The mcpwm modules' outputs are fed into the pulse counter by direct gpio_matrix-modification.

 ### BOTH